robert0714/vagrant-centos7-mysql57-replication-groups/README.md

 Warning: Using a password on the command line interface can be insecure.
 Warning: Using a password on the command line interface can be insecure.
 ```
+# ProxySQL notice
+we cannot use ansible to set user of proxysql because of security